Menu

 Are you looking to learn more about this friendly looking bird?
 We’ve compiled some fun puffin facts so you know more about them when you come visit.
 Read on to discover more about their personalities, habits, as well as when and where to spot them in Iceland.

-1. Puffins are expert divers & flappers
+1. Puffins are expert divers and flappers

 The puffin will probably remind you of the (completely unrelated) penguin.
 Their monotone plumage and petite wingspan are similarly built, but puffins are actually very capable fliers.